Do you wonder what the resistor color codes on your resistor mean?

 - The fourth band gives you the tolerance

-If your resistor has five bands, the first three bands give you the digits.
-And the following to give you the multiplier and the tolerance.
+If your resistor has five bands instead of four, the first three bands give you the digits.
+And the following two give you the multiplier and the tolerance.

 Example #1

 This resistor has four bands.
-The resistor color codes are yellow – purple – orange – gold.
+The colors of the bands are yellow – purple – orange – gold.

 From the table above we find that this means: